 Cheating: Cheating is not tolerated!
 Submit your own work at all times.
 If I suspect cheating, I will warn all those involved.
 If I have proof of it, ALL INVOLVED will receive a zero on the assignment, a call home, and possibly a referral.

 Contact with home: Don’t be surprised when I call or write home!
 I want your families to be involved.
-Please encourage your families to contact me through email or calls.
+Please encourage your families to contact me through email.